Golden Age of Argentine cinema: 1969–1990: Modern criticism and minimization

 Poster for the political film La hora de los hornos (1968), directed by Octavio Getino and Fernando Solanas of Grupo Cine Liberación, a Third Cinema movement that openly rejected classical cinema and influenced the subsequent lack of interest of film historians in the period.

-In 1969, the left-wing collective Grupo Cine Liberación, formed by Octavio Getino and Fernando "Pino" Solanas, elaborated its famous manifesto "Towards a Third Cinema", which strongly condemned classical-industrial films.
+In 1969, the left-wing collective Grupo Cine Liberación, formed by Octavio Getino and Fernando "Pino" Solanas, elaborated its manifesto "Towards a Third Cinema", which strongly condemned classical-industrial films.
 In the 1970s, books were published by Estela Dos Santos (who again focused on the mimicry between classical Argentine cinema and Hollywood), Getino and Solanas (maintaining their views of the late 1960s), and Abel Posadas, who distanced himself from the positions of his time for his criticism of the validity of Di Núbila's work, the rescue of traditionally underrated films and directors of the classical period, and his opposition to leftist intellectuals.

 In the 1980s, the historiography of Argentine cinema was renewed with the appearance of new works that broadened the analysis by focusing on Latin America as a whole, at a time when the conceptualization of Latin American cinema was in vogue, focused on the region's political cinema.
 As noted by Kriger, the texts that "had the greatest impact on the incipient group of Argentine scholars and researchers [were those which] based their hypotheses on the dependency theory—a consideration in terms of core-periphery of the functioning of the productive structures and of the aesthetic results obtained."
 The most important books of this trend were O cinema na América Latina (1985) by Paulo Antonio Paranaguá and Historia del cine latinoamericano (1987) by Peter Schumann.
 Although useful for the analysis of modern cinema, these approaches concentrated on the aspects in common in the cinema of the different countries of the region, giving very little presence to classical cinema.
 As noted by Soledad Pardo: "The position was very clear: in the face of a classical cinema considered conservative and heir to foreign forms that were always harmful, modern cinema burst in with its revolutionary and authentically Latin American vocation.
 The immediate consequence of the disqualification of [Argentine classical cinema] was the lack of interest and, therefore, the scarcity of exhaustive studies on it."